JamieBort/Portfolio-Website/Revamp2023.md

 - Other tasks to address; in a different branch.:

+  - When the above is complete, write CSS for desktop breakpoint.

+    - Modify files to address the todo items in the `./jamiebort.github.io/DesignChanges/DesignChanges.md` file.

   - API related tasks

     - Consolidate and organize ALL Trello cards with